-1. Identify all types of liability that could arise under each decommissioning alternative.
-For example, the Bidder could examine case studies in the Gulf of Mexico regarding claims for personal injury and property damage from platform decommission and estimate any liability for a CA program.
+- 1. Identify all types of liability that could arise under each decommissioning alternative.
+For example, the Bidder could examine case studies in the Gulf of Mexico regarding claims for personal injury and property damage from platform decommission and estimate any liability for a CA program. - See Section 6.2. for a detailed discussion of liability.